neu-vi/SportsSloMo/README.md

 ### Acknowledgement
 Our code is based on the implementation of [EBME](https://github.com/srcn-ivl/EBME), [XVFI](https://github.com/JihyongOh/XVFI/tree/main#Test), [RIFE](https://github.com/megvii-research/ECCV2022-RIFE) and [softmax-splatting](https://github.com/sniklaus/softmax-splatting).
-We also borrow code from [Mask2Former](https://github.com/facebookresearch/Mask2Former), [YOLOv8](https://github.com/ultralytics/ultralytics), [ViTPose_unofficial](https://github.com/jaehyunnn/ViTPose_pytorch), [ViTPose](https://github.com/ViTAE-Transformer/ViTPose).
+We also borrow code from [Mask2Former](https://github.com/facebookresearch/Mask2Former), [YOLOv8](https://github.com/ultralytics/ultralytics), [ViTPose_unofficial](https://github.com/jaehyunnn/ViTPose_pytorch) and [ViTPose](https://github.com/ViTAE-Transformer/ViTPose).
 We sincerely thanks those authors for their great works.
 If you use our codes, please also consider cite their nice works.

 <!-- **Reference**:   -->
 ## Reference